Sign In

 Haebom

-If you look at the lyrics of IU's 'Blueming', there is a part that says "Our square boxes bloom with roses with our thumbs."
-This was IU's way of expressing the UI/UX used when sending iMessages on the iPhone.
+If you look at the lyrics of IU's 'Blueming', there’s a line that goes, "Our square box blooms, and with our thumbs, we make roses bloom."
+This was IU’s own way of expressing the look and feel of sending an iMessage on an iPhone.

-The days of distinguishing iOS users from Android users with blue/green text bubbles could soon be a thing of the past, as Google pushes the European Union to make iMessage compatible with other phones.
+Soon, the days of telling iOS and Android users apart by blue and green text bubbles may be over, as Google is urging the European Union to require iMessage to work with other phones.

-Google and several telecoms companies have jointly written a letter to European regulators asking Apple to make iMessage compatible with other phones, including by designating it as a “core platform service” under the Digital Markets Act (DMA).
+Google and several telecom companies have sent a joint letter to European regulators calling for Apple's iMessage to become compatible with other phones.
+They argue that it should be designated a "core platform service" under the Digital Markets Act (DMA).

-The European Union has begun investigating whether iMessage should be considered a core platform service.
-If iMessage is designated as an exclusive platform service, Apple would be required to make iMessage features compatible with other mobile operating systems, such as Google’s Android.
+The European Union has launched an investigation into whether iMessage should count as a core platform service.
+If iMessage is deemed an exclusive platform, Apple will have to make its iMessage features work with other mobile operating systems like Google’s Android.

-Currently, a green bubble on Apple’s service indicates that the text was sent via SMS, not iMessage.
-Some Gen Z Android users say they are being teased for not having an iPhone.
-(And it’s not just in Korea.)
+In Apple's service, a green bubble means a message was sent via SMS, not iMessage.
+Some Gen Z Android users say they get teased for not having an iPhone.
+(This isn’t just a Korean thing.)

-Apple said in an official statement that “consumers today have access to a variety of messaging apps, often using several simultaneously, reflecting the ease with which they can switch between apps,” and “we look forward to explaining to the Commission that iMessage falls outside the scope of the DMA.”
+In an official statement, Apple said, “Consumers now have access to a wide range of messaging apps, and often use several at once, which shows just how easy it is to switch between them,” adding, “We look forward to explaining to the Commission that iMessage is outside the DMA’s scope.”

 Subscribe to 'haebom'